OpenDSA/OpenDSA/RST/en/Database/ERDRelationships.rst

 • A relationship type can have attributes; **for example,** HoursPerWeek of WORKS_ON relationship; its value for each relationship instance describes the number of hours per week that an EMPLOYEE works on a PROJECT.
 HoursPerWeek attribute is neither describing the employee nor the project, but it describes the relation between them (WORKS_ON).

-• Relationships in the E-R diagram play a very vital role as they are the ones with the help of which one can convert any E-R diagram into database related tables.
+• Relationships in the E-R diagram play a vital role as they help in converting any E-R diagram into database related tables.

 Relationship Constraints